Seal finger and mycobacterial infections of man from marine mammals: occurence, infection and treatment

 comes in contact with whale tissue or oily bones the same symptoms of lethargy and swollenlymph nodes recur.
 Whether these symptoms are the result of contact with infected tissuesor inhaled infective agents in the aerosol from the steam cleaner is impossible to tell.
 It couldbe the result of either or a combination of both.

 The history of the patient who grazed his hand is similar to what is normally described as"spekk finger".
+Case Study 3

-One scientist pulled the animal down to the tide-wash where he dissected it.
-His investigation revealed only a few white mites in the oesophagus and the presence of many white spots onthe surface of the lungs.
+revealed only a few white mites in the oesophagus and the presence of many white spots onthe surface of the lungs.

 During the dissection, the scientist cut himself at the base of the right thumb.